PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 Clara turned around, thinking about the question for a moment, "Uhm... wasn't that a topic in Faustus' Tome of Demonic Summoning?"
 Referring to a book they'd read together in getting their magic licenses.

 Ashna chuffed, her tail making a long swish to smash against the leg of her table, "That dry old text barely said anything.
-It was all descriptions of Weavic Interference, not real, nothing about how it /felt/ to channel demonic energy, or another entity's energy.
+It was all descriptions of Weavic Interference, not real, nothing about how it /felt/ to channel abyssal energy, or another entity's energy.
 I want to hear it from someone who actually does it.
 How do you break the rules, Clara?
 How do you do magic without actually doing magic?"

 Clara leaned back against the window, turning her head to gaze across the arcane scribblings that were sprawled across the wall.
 She recognised some of the wizardry that was there, but most of it was beyond her.
 "Well... put simply, I don't.
 My lady Titania came to me because I couldn't do magic... the weave doesn't listen to me, no matter how much I focus or how I move my hands."